how to improve cash flow with factoring

 What is Non-Recourse Factoring?

-When an organization is considering expediting their cash flow through accounts receivable factoring it is important for that organization to understand the value that is provided by choosing to work with a non-recourse factoring company.
+When an organization is considering expediting its cash flow through accounts receivable factoring, it is important for that organization to understand the value provided by choosing to work with a non-recourse factoring company.

 Comparing non-recourse factoring to factoring with full recourse shows some of the benefits of choosing a non-recourse factoring company.

-Beyond Factoring Fees and Advances – The Benefits of Non-Recourse Factoring
+What Is Non-Recourse Factoring?
+Beyond Factoring Fees and Advances

 When a business is comparing quotes for factoring services, they are often solely focused on the fee that will be charged or the advance rate they will receive on factored invoices.
 But fees and advances are just the tip of the iceberg.
 Astute business owners will also look at the additional benefits provided to them by choosing to work with a non-recourse factoring company in order to reduce – or even eliminate – their financial risk from bad debt.